Interventional {{label}}

 - Human immunodeficiency virus (HIV) or current chronic/active infection with

-hepatitis C virus or hepatitis B virus
+hepatitis C virus or hepatitis B virus.
+Part 2 only: Known history of HIV or

 - Women who are pregnant, planning to become pregnant, or are breastfeeding.